marthinwurer/TournamentRecorder/README.md

 # TournamentRecorder
 The first step for installation is to download the client from the git repo.
+If you can see this message locally, you're good.

+At the moment, the server only runs on Ubuntu Linux.
+This has been tested on 14.04 and 16.04 lts.
+If you cannot get the server running, you can connect to one at:

+    ttdbserver.student.rit.edu

+The client runs on both windows and linux.

+The server will need a MySQL server running.
+On Ubuntu, this can be installed with:

+    $ sudo apt install mysql-server

-Once that is done, a python virtal environment must be set up.
+To run both the server and client, a python virtal environment must be set up.
 This is done with virtualenv.
 Installation instructions are [here](https://virtualenv.pypa.io/en/stable/installation/).

 Once virtualenv is set up, you can then create the virtual environment.